groupon/jesos/README.md

 # Jesos - A pure Java implementation of the Apache Mesos APIs.

 * Requires Apache Mesos 0.19.0 or later.
 Does not work with any earlier version of Apache Mesos.

+  * Version 1.0 is built against Apache Mesos 0.20.1
-The code is built with Apache Mesos 0.20.1 but it will work with any older version of Apache Mesos, as long as it supports the HTTP protocol (which is the 0.19.0 release and later).
+  * Version 1.1 is built against Apache Mesos 0.21.0

+  Any version will work any older version of Apache Mesos, as long as it supports the HTTP protocol (which is the 0.19.0 release and later).

 * Only works with Apache Zookeeper state management.
 Does not support local master (master must be `zk:<host1:port1>.../<path>`).

-* Does not do the SASL dance, Apache Mesos authentication is not implemented
+* Does not do the SASL dance; Apache Mesos authentication is not implemented.

 * Does not do Apache Zookeeper authentication (needs ripping out zkclient to do that).
 There is an experimental pull request to use